Win-Win Kernelization for Degree Sequence Completion Problems: Degree Constraint Editing

 \begin{theorem} \DCE[e$^-$] does not admit a polynomial-size problem kernel with respect to~$(k,r)$ unless \NoKernelAssume. \end{theorem} \begin{proof} We provide a polynomial time and parameter transformation from the \clique problem parameterized by the ``vertex cover number''.
-Given a graph~$G = (V,E)$ and a positive integer~$h$, the \clique problem asks for a subset of at least~$h$ vertices that are pairwise adjacent, whereas the \VC problem asks for a subset~$V'$ of at most~$h$ vertices such that each edge in~$E$ has at least one endpoint in~$V'$.
+Given a graph~$G = (V,E)$ and a positive integer~$h$, the \clique problem asks for a subset of at least~$h$ vertices that are pairwise adjacent.
+A vertex cover for a graph~$G$ is a vertex subset~$V'$ such that each edge in~$E$ has at least one endpoint in~$V'$.
+The \emph{vertex cover number} is the size of a minimum vertex cover.
 Given a parameterized problem instance $(I,k)$, a \emph{polynomial time and parameter transformation} yields an equivalent instance~$(I',p(k))$ in time~$q(|I|)$ for polynomials~$p$ and~$q$~\cite{BTY11}.
-Since \clique parameterized by the ``vertex cover number'' does not admit a polynomial-size problem kernel~\cite{BJK14}, the statement of the theorem follows.
+Since \clique parameterized by the vertex cover number does not admit a polynomial-size problem kernel~\cite{BJK14} and \clique as well as \DCE[e$^-$] are NP-complete, it then follows that also \DCE[e$^-$] does not admit a polynomial-size problem kernel with respect to~$(k,r)$~\cite[Theorem 2.15]{BJK14}.